iExpr/iExpr.Core/README.md

     var evaluatedExpr=context.Evaluate(buildedExpr);
     ```
 + You can go to `iExpr.Exprs` to see how to implement your own environment and operations.
 [Link](https://github.com/iExpr/iExpr.Exprs)
-    + The logic project is a simple example, and the program project is a complex one.
+    + The logic project is a simple example
+    + For a complex one, you can see [ExprSharp](https://github.com/ExprSharp)

 # Note